UWMadisonUcomm/devblog/_posts/2013-10-4-grunt-build-tool.markdown

 published: true
 ---

 Grunt is a very flexible build tool, or task runner, that runs in [Node.js](http://nodejs.org/).
 It helps you automate common tasks within your project.
-There are a huge number of contributed plugins to help you automate most common tasks, and it is fairly easy to write your own custom tasks when necessary.
+There are a wide variety of well suported Grunt modules available for doing common tasks.
+It's also easy to write your own tasks if needed.

 ## A few common uses of Grunt